telerik/ajax-docs/controls/togglebutton/functionality/single-click.md

 * **SingleClick** - determines whether the **RadToggleButton** control will be immediately disabled after the user clicks it.
 Set it to **true** to enable the single click functionality.

-* **SingleClickText** - determines the text displayed in the **RadToggleButton** control after the button is being clicked and disabled.
+* **SingleClickText** - determines the text displayed in the **RadToggleButton** control after the button has been clicked and disabled.
 The original text will be retrieved after the server request execution.
 The property takes a plain text string.

 >caption Example 1: The code that enables the single click functionality in **RadToggleButton** from **Figure 1**.